Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 Our solution transforms mobile devices into cold wallets, with private keys protected at the hardware level:

-- Secure Element and TEE on mobile for proxy private keys associated with transaction requests and confirmations.
+- Secure Element on mobile for proxy private keys associated with transaction requests and confirmations.
-- Trusted Transaction Environment TEE on nodes for private keys associated with assets.
+- Trusted Execution Environement (TEE) on nodes for private keys associated with assets.

 This hardware security, combined with a Trusted Transaction Validation Protocol, offers robust protection against state-of-the-art malware, including banking Trojans, and prepares for future targeted attacks.